 Under the UCCJEA, child custody cases are to be heard in the child’s “home state.”
 The UCCJEA defines a child’s “home state” as the last state where the child has lived with at least one parent, for a period greater than six months prior to the commencement of the custody action.
 If the child has not lived in any state in excess of six months, then a court in a state with substantial connections to the child may hear the matter.
 Substantial connections may include the child’s historical home, past school attendance, the presence of family members and other factors evidencing an ongoing past relationship between the child and the state.

 Once a court makes a child custody determination, that state maintains exclusive and continuing jurisdiction to hear all future custody issues related to that child until either 1) both parents move from the state or 2) a court determines that the state no longer has significant connections to the child.
 In other words, once a court makes a custody determination, then a court of another state cannot modify or vacate that original order without the consent of the home state court.
 A court of any State may enter orders whenever necessary to address a genuine emergency.

-The UCCJEA may be used to register and enforce custody order from other States, as well as from foreign nations.
+The UCCJEA may be used to register and enforce custody orders from other States, as well as from foreign nations.
 Under the UCCJEA, if another court enters a proper court related to the custody of a child, then the order must be registered and enforced by any state that adopted the act.
-For example, if a New York Court enters an order of child custody and one of the parents relocated to Illinois with the child, the Illinois Court is to register the New York Order and enforce the order on behalf of the New York court.
+For example, if a New York Court enters an order of child custody and one of the parents relocated to Illinois with the child, the Illinois Court is to register the New York Order and enforce the order on behalf of the New York Court.